baneteasnow/baneteasnow.github.io/_posts/2023-12-22-why-i-m-no-longer-talking-to-white-people-about-race.md

 # to be updated
 layout: post
 category: book
-title: "Why I’m No Longer Talking To White People About Race (Kitap)"
+title: "Why I’m No Longer Talking To White People About Race | Reni Eddo-Lodge (Kitap)"
 kitap: "Why I’m No Longer Talking To White People About Race"
 tr: "-"
 yazar: "Reni Eddo-Lodge"